rachel-o-donnell/the-witchs-cauldron/README.md

 #20 - Styling changes for responsiveness Navbar running over in mobile view, crowded edit and delete buttons in mobile view

+#21 - Categories not applying when posting spells - needed to change my logic and simplify due to time contraints - Category model changed to Foreign key and changed forms and views to fix.
+Only one category can be added per post.

 ### Remaining Bugs

 override bootstrap styling dropdown menu etc. Order alphabetically